It is the policy of the Government of Canada to:

 Co-operation with access to information and privacy (ATIP) co-ordinators or advisers is also required.
 Such personnel ensure that the appropriate institutional officials are informed in a timely manner of information that is being disclosed to the public.
 Communications staff assist ATIP co-ordinators as needed to ensure that requests under the Access to Information Act are promptly and fully addressed in accordance with the legislation.

-Public Works and Government Services Canada (PWGSC) operates as a common service agency for the Government of Canada.
+Public Services and Procurement Canada (PSPC) operates as a common service agency for the Government of Canada.
 It provides institutions with various mandatory and optional information services to ensure that government communications are well-integrated and cost effective pursuant to Treasury Board policies.

-In its role as the government's technical and co-ordinating authority for public opinion research, PWGSC advises institutions on their research plans and strategies, and maintains standing offers and other tools to facilitate the purchase of research services.
-PWGSC publishes an annual report on the government's research activities and manages a Web-based database that is used to co-ordinate public opinion research activities throughout the Government of Canada.
+In its role as the government's technical and co-ordinating authority for public opinion research, PSPC advises institutions on their research plans and strategies, and maintains standing offers and other tools to facilitate the purchase of research services.
+PSPC publishes an annual report on the government's research activities and manages a Web-based database that is used to co-ordinate public opinion research activities throughout the Government of Canada.

-Representing the Queen's Printer for Canada, PWGSC is responsible for the administration of Crown copyright and the management of priced publications throughout the Government of Canada.
+Representing the Queen's Printer for Canada, PSPC is responsible for the administration of Crown copyright and the management of priced publications throughout the Government of Canada.

 The Government of Canada's one-stop service delivery network brings the range of federal information, programs and services together to meet the needs of Canadians.
 Service Canada offers citizens quick access to all Government of Canada programs and services through 1 800 O-Canada, on the Web through the common point of online access to federal institutions, the Canada Site portal, and through its points of service.
 It also manages Publiservice, the government's intranet site for public service managers and employees.